KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-LocalTemperature by glitch452](https://github.com/glitch452/MMM-LocalTemperature)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-LocalTemperature.css`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `MMM-LocalTemperature.js`: Replace it with `MagicMirror²`.
 4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.

 ### [MMM-LocalTransport by CFenner](https://github.com/CFenner/MMM-LocalTransport)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-LocalTransport.js`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.

 ### [MMM-LocalVideoPlayer by RayTCosgrove](https://github.com/RayTCosgrove/MMM-LocalVideoPlayer)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 3. Warning: No LICENSE file.

 ### [MMM-LogExt by MMRIZE](https://github.com/MMRIZE/MMM-LogExt)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.

 ### [MMM-Logging by shbatm](https://github.com/shbatm/MMM-Logging)